jundalisay/ppblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Pantrypoints" >}}
 Money is expensive.
 It is a material thing that needs to be printed or stored in vaults, and guarded and carried in your pocket.
 It loses value because of inflation.

 Credit cards are liable to fraud, fees, and interest rates.
 Cryptocurrencies try to reduce this cost by being totally electronic, but are even more subject to scams and hacking than credit cards.

-Money supply is ultimately controlled by banks, not by people, as explained by Jeremy Grantham:
+Money supply is ultimately controlled by banks, not by people.
+The problem is that banks don't actually produce anything, as explained by Jeremy Grantham:
 {{< /l >}}

 {{< youtube hIKG2YpFoFQ >}}